A Contrastive Learning Scheme with Transformer Innate Patches: Contrastive Transformer

 \subsection{Sampling and Loss Functions}

-Sampling strategies and loss functions are two critical components of contrastive learning.
-Firstly, we use a sampling strategy to filter positive and negative samples for the contrastive loss function.
-Our experiments use a naive sampling strategy that randomizes all patches in the batch for both positive and negative samples.
-For negative contrastive learning, we calculate the cosine similarity for a fixed number of the positive and negative pairs, sort them in descending order, and take the top 50\%.
-For positive contrastive learning, we split the positive samples into two halves, compute the cosine similarity, sort them in ascending order, and take the top 50\%.

-Once the sampling process is complete, we calculate the loss using a contrastive loss function.
-Treating each patch as an image allows us to utilize contrastive loss functions from the image classification literature, giving us various options.
-Additionally, each image has many patches split among multiple stages.
-Therefore we're not required to use a large batch size to collect a sufficient amount of samples for contrastive learning.
-We use the InfoNCE \cite{vandenOordDeepMind2018RepresentationCoding} and a contrastive loss function in our experiments.

-The contrastive loss function (CL) we use takes the positive and negative samples, calculates the cosine similarity, and normalizes them to be in a range between 0 and 1, where 0 is dissimilar, and 1 is similar.
-Then, using the soft cross-entropy loss function with a smoothing set to 0.1, we calculate the loss, where the target is 0 for samples from different classes and 1 for samples from the same class.
+Sampling strategies and loss functions form the cornerstone of contrastive learning.
+To start, we use a sampling strategy that sifts through and selects positive and negative samples, which are then used in the contrastive loss function.
+In our experiments, we adopt a simple yet effective 'naive' sampling strategy that randomizes all patches in the batch for both positive and negative samples.
+For negative contrastive learning, we compute the cosine similarity for a set number of positive and negative pairs, sort these pairs in descending order, and select the top 50\%.
+On the other hand, for positive contrastive learning, we bisect the positive samples, compute the cosine similarity, sort these in ascending order, and again select the top 50\%.
+Following the sampling stage, we calculate the loss via a contrastive loss function.
+Considering each patch as a separate image lets us use contrastive loss functions from the image classification field, broadening our options scope.
+Further, as each image comprises numerous patches distributed across multiple stages, there is no necessity for a large batch size to gather enough samples for contrastive learning.
+We implement the InfoNCE \cite{vandenOordDeepMind2018RepresentationCoding} and a custom contrastive loss function for our experiments.
+This custom Contrastive Loss (CL) function calculates the cosine similarity of the positive and negative samples and normalizes the results between 0 and 1, where 0 denotes dissimilarity, and 1 indicates similarity.
+We then employ the soft cross-entropy loss function with a smoothing parameter set to $0.1$ to compute the loss.
+The target is set to 0 for negative contrastive learning samples and 1 for positive contrastive learning.